 The best strategy and most universal rule of thumb for determining good KPIs is to think backwards and look at the whole journey a customer would take with your feature.
 When you make a change on your digital channels, what is the specific goal of that change?
 Do you want more users to add items to their carts?
 Do you want users to spend longer looking at certain pages on your site?
 It’s crucial to zoom out and measure performance by actions beyond conversion or purchase.
 But, you also need to make sure that you measure equivalent actions between the control and variation.
 If you can only trigger your KPI in one experience and not the other, you won’t be able to compare the two variations.
 Keep stepping back until you find a KPI that directly measures your goal.

 Brainstorm: Creative KPIs

-Some tests do call for KPIs such as purchase or form completion, but some interesting KPIs I’ve seen have measured out of the box metrics for game changing data.
-One brand ran a test where the KPI was whether users clicked on a banner promotion.
-The banner was originally un-clickable, but the results of the test showed that customers really wanted to click that banner.
-Another test tracked what customers did after performing the measured action.
+Some A/B tests do call for KPIs such as purchase or form completion, but some interesting KPIs I’ve seen have measured out of the box metrics for game changing data.
+One brand ran an A/B test where the KPI was whether users clicked on a banner promotion.
+The banner was originally un-clickable, but the results of the A/B test showed that customers really wanted to click that banner.
+Another A/B test tracked what customers did after performing the measured action.
 For example, after clicking “Add to Cart,” were customers staying in their carts or going back to a product page?
 More common KPIs include how long visitors spend on a given page, scrolling depth, and page views per visit.
 Then there is always the KPI of purchase and average order value.

 Go Forth and Measure

-This overview should give you a starting place to conceptualizing the important metrics for your specific tests.
-Still, work with your Optimization Consultant to determine the best metrics for you, so that you can get the most out of your testing solution.
+This overview should give you a starting place to conceptualizing the important metrics for your specific A/B tests.
+Still, work with your Optimization Consultant to determine the best metrics for you, so that you can get the most out of your A/B testing solution.